Brief Description of the Tax Model

 However, we implement only a simple linear programming algorithm to further adjust the weights on each record to match the revised numbers of people, workers and unemployed.
 This speedy, albeit less sophisticated, algorithm allows us to provide the most accurate possible estimates of a proposed tax policy’s impacts in a timely manner.

 III.
 Tax Calculators

-The tax model consists of a set of detailed tax calculators that: (a) compute individual income tax liability for all filers in the sample under current law and under alternative policy proposals; (b) compute the employee and employer shares of payroll taxes for Social Security and Medicare; (c) assign the burden of the corporate income tax and excise taxes to tax units; and (d) determine the expected value of estate tax liability for each tax unit in the sample using an estate tax calculator in combination with age-specific mortality rates.
+The tax model includes a set of detailed tax calculators that: (a) compute individual income tax liability for all tax units in the sample under current law and under alternative policy proposals; (b) compute the employee and employer shares of payroll taxes for Social Security and Medicare; (c) assign the burden of the corporate income tax and excise taxes to tax units; and (d) determine the expected value of estate tax liability for each tax unit in the sample using an estate tax calculator in combination with age-specific mortality rates.

 A. Individual Income Tax Calculator

 Based on the extrapolated data set, we can simulate policy options using a detailed tax calculator that captures most features of the federal individual income tax system, including the alternative minimum tax (AMT).
 The model's current law baseline reflects major income tax legislation enacted through October 2021, including the American Rescue Plan (ARP) Act of 2021, the Coronavirus Aid, Relief, and.
 Economic Security (CARES) Act of 2020, and the 2017 Tax Act commonly referred to as the Tax Cuts and Jobs Act (TCJA).

 The 2017 Tax Act made significant changes to the individual income tax that required substantial revisions to the TPC model.
 Simulating the provisions in TCJA also required several new imputations for items such as domestic qualified business income.
 Whenever possible, we attempt to calibrate our imputations to published distribution or revenue estimates from JCT.